34 state-backed venture capital firms in Germany you should know

 A/B testing for cold outreach to venture capital investors

 Cold outreach remains a relevant way to connect with venture capital investors in 2024 – even without an extensive network.
-The key lies in thorough research and highly personalized messages that demonstrate an understanding of the investors’ interests and investment focus.
 In our article, we share best practices based on recent mandates to help founders get the most out of their outreach efforts.

 Capvisory Insights